ncoblentz/JoCoITStudents/README.md

-**Undergoing re-organization and heavy modification**

 # Certification and Career Recommendations for Johnson County, KS High School and College IT Students

 **Purpose**

 As a student, your end goal is not limited to getting good grades or getting into a good college.
 Instead, you are building skills and experience towards landing that first job that will lead to a life long career in the information technology sector.
 You may want to manage cloud infrastructure, design data centers, write software or games, hack into networks and web applications, or create Internet of Things devices.
 To do that, you first have to be able to demonstrate to a potential employer that you should be interviewed - to get your foot into the door to be considered for that job.
-This resource is intended to complement the high school and college courses you are taking with recommendations of certifications to pursue based on real job descriptions in the Kansas City area.
+This resource is intended to complement the high school and college courses you are taking with recommendations of certifications, professional experience, and/or college courses to pursue to increase your chances of getting interviewed for your desired career field based on real job descriptions in the Kansas City area.

-**Building Your Skills, Experience, and Earning Certifications** When employers review a candidate's resume and cover letter, they are discerning whether the person meets the qualifications for the posted job and deciding who would most likely be successful in that organization and role.
+**Building Your Skills, Experience, and Earning Certifications**

+When employers review a candidate's resume and cover letter, they are discerning whether the person meets the qualifications for the posted job and deciding who would most likely be successful in that organization and role.
 They are going to weigh the education, skills, and experience the candidate already brings to the table versus the amount of training (and time) it will take to get them fully functional in that role.
 You can make that decision easier for the employer by demonstrating your skills and experience through:
 1. Certifications
 2. Volunteer and work experience (at school, church, non-profit organizations, etc.)
 3. Completed projects (whether for school or as a hobby) that the employer can access on Github and Youtube (or other similar sites)
+4. Education

 More on certifications, projects, and displaying that work can be found within this presentation: [Johnson County Community College: So you Want to be an Application Security Engineer?](https://www.youtube.com/watch?v=Ul6kdub0CuQ)

-## Start Here
-### Start From Where You Are
+## Start Where You Are

-Where to start is influenced by whether you are a current high school versus college student AND your end goals for that immediate stage.
+Your journey begins now...
+Are you a current high school student or are you a college student?
+How much education do you want to puruse?
+What kind of job do you want to get in the IT field?
+Begin with the statements below that best match your situation (or explore all of them):

-- I am a high school student and I plan to get a job without pursuing a college degree...
+- I am a high school student and I plan to seek a job without pursuing a college degree...
 - I am a high school student and I plan to pursue an associates or bachelors degree...
 - I am a community college student...
 - I am a student at a four year college...

-### High School Student Pursuing a Job Without a College Degree
+### High School Student Seeking a Job Without a College Degree

 To get a job as a high school graduate, it's going to be critically important that you grow in maturity (attitude, punctuality, reliability, professionalism, ability to manage time well, meeting deadlines, etc.) as well as have some kind of external demonstration of skill and experience.
 While pursuing your high school courses, you should focus on gaining entry-level certifications and working or volunteering in the field you plan to pursue.